hashicorp/packer-plugin-oracle/docs/README.md

 Allow group PackerGroup to manage instance-family in compartment ${COMPARTMENT_NAME}
 Allow group PackerGroup to manage instance-images in compartment ${COMPARTMENT_NAME}
 Allow group PackerGroup to use virtual-network-family in compartment ${COMPARTMENT_NAME}
-Allow group PackerGroup to use compute-image-capability-schema in tenancy
+Allow group PackerGroup to manage compute-image-capability-schema in tenancy
 ```

 This example assumes the user running Packer is in a group named 'PackerGroup'.
 You will need to update ${COMPARTMENT_NAME} to the name of the